 3 Baby’s face should be visible at all times.
 Never cover your baby’s head and face with fabric.

-8 Do not use the baby wrap while engaging in activities that involve excessive movement such as running or jumping or other activities with similar bouncing and shaking motions.
+8 Do not use the baby carrier while engaging in activities that involve excessive movement such as running or jumping or other activities with similar bouncing and shaking motions.
 These motions can be damaging to a baby’s developing neck, spine and brain.

 13 Ensure that your baby is protected from the elements.
 Baby’s head, arms, and legs may need extra protection from the sun.
 Don’t dress your baby too warmly in the summer and avoid activities in which the baby could overheat.
 Likewise, be sure your baby does not get too cold in the winter.
-There are many coats and ponchos designed for use with baby wraps.
+There are many coats and ponchos designed for use with baby carriers.

-You are responsible for the safety of your baby when he or she is in the baby wrap.
+You are responsible for the safety of your baby when he or she is in the baby carrier.
 Please use common sense and your best judgement to ensure that your baby is safe and secure.

 *Baby carrier is the term we are using in this safety guide and is applicable to our all of our baby carriers both wraps and SSC styles.